Dramatica, Main Character Resolve, Story Judgment, and Story Outcome

 In The Godfather, Michael (Al Pacino) changes the way he approaches problems.
 In the beginning he has no problem explaining the family business to Kaye.
 At the end, he lies to her face about it.
 He changes from a man driven by his feelings about the mafia to a man driven by the cold-hearted logic necessary to keep his family business alive.

 Interestingly enough, When Harry Met Sally takes its Main Character in the exact opposite direction.
 Harry (Billy Crystal) begins the story driven by the simple logic that men and women cannot be both friends and lovers.
-In the end, he changes his approach and listens to his heart.
+Eventually, he changes his approach and listens to his heart.

 As covered in the series of articles on Meaningful Endings, the outcome of the Protagonist’s efforts to resolve the story problem combines with the emotional state of the Main Character to identify the type of story one is telling.

 If things work out and the Main Character goes home happy, the story is a Triumph (Success/Good).
-If they work out, but the Main Character is torn up about it, the story is a Personal Tragedy (Success/Bad).
+If they work out, but the Main Character is still angst-ridden, the story is a Personal Tragedy (Success/Bad).
 If the efforts to resolve the story’s problem fail, yet the Main Character feels good about it, then the story is a Personal Triumph (Failure/Good).
 And lastly, if things don’t work out and the Main Character feels awful, the story is a Tragedy (Failure/Bad and hello, Hamlet).

 Out of these four possible endings, When Harry Met Sally is clearly a Triumph story.
 Sally and Harry marry and Harry himself feels pretty good about it.
-Tying this in with Harry’s Resolve of Change and the Author’s message becomes clear: If you are driven to look at relationships with logic, success and happiness can only be found by changing that approach and replacing it with your feelings.
+Tying this in with Harry’s Resolve of Change and the Author’s message becomes clear: If you look at relationships with logic, you will only find success and happiness by changing that approach and replacing it with your feelings.

 It’s not Earth-shattering, but it is what the film—excuse me story—is trying to say.